 Commonly known as “man sage”, “prairie sage” or “Mexican sagebrush”, white sage is a versatile herb.
 Used to season meats, veggies and breads, much like its more common culinary relative, garden sage, white sage also lends a savory flavor to your favorite dish.
 Medicinally white sage is very valuable.
 An antibacterial and decongestant, it can be applied as a poultice, taken in tea form, or chewed for its healing essential oils.
 Throughout history white sage has been used to cure everything from the common cold to lessening the effects of a heavy menstrual cycle, and modern medicine has proven that it may help the body absorb and maintain insulin more easily, making it of great potential to diabetics.
 The USDA has also deemed white sage safe and approved as an effective eczema treatment and it has also shown strong signs of curing strep throat.

-How to Make a Smudge Stick with White Sage
+How to Make a Cleansing Stick with White Sage

 Bundle the leaves together, pressing tightly